Congregation & Elders

 Whitney was born and raised in a loving, Christian family in Houston, TX.
 After high school and junior college, she decided to make a big move to study at American University in Washington, D.C. to pursue a career in public service.
 However, while working on Capitol Hill after graduation, she felt called to vocational ministry.
 She left her staff position in Congress to help lead the college ministry at McLean Bible Church.
 Whitney met Josh at American University, and after they married, they followed the Lord's call to pursue theological training at Gordon-Conwell Theological Seminary on the North Shore of Massachusetts.
 The Lord then led Whitney and Josh to Boston and Ruggles Baptist Church, where Whitney serves as Director of Discipleship.

 James grew up about 25 miles northwest of Boston in the quiet, mosquito-infested town of Carlisle, MA.
 He graduated from Wesleyan University in 1991, having majored in Studio Art.
 In addition to his responsibilities at Ruggles, James has been an after-school teacher for the last 23 years, and an illustrator.
 James has been a member of Ruggles Baptist Church since 2000.
-Some of his favorite things are basketball, early morning runs, road trips, trivia contests, cheeseburgers, and Boston’s annual Jimmy Fund Scooper Bowl (this year: June 7-9 at City Hall Plaza!).
+Some of his favorite things are basketball, early morning runs, road trips, trivia contests, cheeseburgers, and Boston’s annual Jimmy Fund Scooper Bowl -- every June at City Hall Plaza!.
 James lives in Brookline with his wife and two children.